 53 Election of ordinary members

-(1) The annual general meeting may by resolution change the number of ordinary members of the Committee it wishes to hold office.
+(1) A general meeting may, by resolution, change the number of ordinary members of the Committee it wishes to hold office.

 (2) Any member wishing to be elected to the Committee as an ordinary member must nominate as provided in rule 51.

-(3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position.
+(3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the returning officer appointed under rule 54(1) must declare each of those members to be elected to the position at the annual general meeting.

 (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54.